-Purpose of this Report
+Purpose of This Report

-The purpose of this report is solely to describe th e scope of our testing of internal control over financial reporting and compliance and the results s of that testing, and not to provide an opinion on the effectiveness of the's inte rnal control over financial reporting or on compliance.
-This report is an integral part of an au adit performed in accordance with Government Auditing Standards in considering the 's internal control over financial reporting and compliance.
-Accordingly, this communication is r not suitable for any other purpose.
+The purpose of this report is solely to describe the scope of our testing of internal control over financial reporting and compliance and the provisions of the Minnesota Legal Compliance Audit Guide for Towns and the results of that testing, and not to provide an opinion on the effectiveness of the Town's internal control over financial reporting or on compliance.
+This report is an integral part of an audit performed in accordance with Government Auditing Standards in considering the Town's internal control over financial reporting and compliance.
+Accordingly, this communication is not suitable for any other purpose.